tech7895/Fetan_Bus/README.md

 An online bus ticket booking system with a login system, validated payment form and ticket pdf print.
-The whole backend is coded in core PHP and MySql.
 ## Technologies
 * Python
 * Flask